quickmute/terraform-aws-presigned-url-demo/README.md

 2. Rename sample.auto.Xtfvars to sample.auto.tfvars (safeguard this file!)
 3. Do terraform init
 4. Do terraform plan/apply
+4. Do terraform apply again (still working on getting config.js to be picked up)
 5. Browse to the output website link
 6. Run terraform destroy
 7. Select a file
 8. Upload using form

+# How to secure your website
+1. Use S3 Bucket Policy to limit who can do what.
+In this example case we are locking it down to your own IP.
+2. Use WAF on your API GW to limit who can get to it.
+In this example, we are NOT limiting anyone.
+3. Use S3 Bucket CORS policy to limit what domain can interact with this bucket.
+We did not use this in this example.
+4. Use Cognito to authenticate users to our website and our API endpoint.
+We didn't do that here.

 # Some common errors
 ## Invalid according to Policy: Extra input fields: content-type